patclanett/guestbook/README.md

 # guestbook
-simple clojure application made with a lumninus template on a local host, leave your name and a message!
+simple clojure application made with a Luminus template on a local host, leave your name and a message!

 more to come soon